-A written comprehensive examination will be required of all candidates for master's degrees except candidates for the Master of Business Administration degree.
+A written comprehensive examination will be required of all candidates for master's degrees except candidates for the Master of Business Administration degree, the M.A.T., and the M.Ed. in Curriculum & Instruction and Educational Leadership.
 Regulations governing comprehensive examinations for doctoral programs are detailed within program descriptions for individual doctoral programs of study.

 The comprehensive examination will cover the major area and the minor or related areas, and the candidate must pass both areas.
 To be eligible, a student must file an application to take the comprehensive examination with the Office of Graduate Studies and Research according to the semester/term deadlines.
 The student must have completed all courses shown on the approved degree plan or be enrolled in them.
-All grades of I, excluding graduate recital, graduate research.

-thesis, field study, and dissertation, must be completed at the time the candidate takes the written comprehensive examination.
+All grades of I, excluding graduate recital, graduate research, thesis, field study, and dissertation, must be completed at the time the candidate takes the written comprehensive examination.
 The written and oral comprehensive examinations should be scheduled within the testing dates given in the University Calendar.
 These dates do not apply to the oral examination given as the field study, thesis, or dissertation defense.
 The Director of Graduate Studies and Research must be notified in writing of any exceptions.